 Neck and back pain are common conditions that may not improve with conservative care and require spine surgery.
-With five state-of-the-art facilities throughout Cookeville and Crossville, Tennessee and Albany, Kentucky, the team at Tier 1 Orthopedic and Neurosurgical Institute includes highly skilled neurosurgeons who specialize in spine surgery.
+With five state-of-the-art facilities throughout Cookeville and Crossville, Tennessee, the team at Tier 1 Orthopedic and Neurosurgical Institute includes highly skilled neurosurgeons who specialize in spine surgery.
 To schedule a consultation, call the nearest office or request an appointment using the online scheduling tool.

 Spine surgery includes any procedure that treats injuries, diseases, or conditions that affect your spine.
 Your spine is a complex and delicate body part consisting of bones, joints, ligaments, and intervertebral discs that support the weight and mobility of your upper body, as well as protect your spinal cord.
 Because of the structure and function of your spine, any type of spine surgery requires great skill.
 On a mission to provide high-quality, state-of-the-art care to the people living in and around upper Cumberland County, Tier 1 Orthopedic and Neurosurgical Institute includes neurosurgeons who specialize in spine surgery.